sunjay/autogamer/docs/index.md

 4. Run the `game.py` Python script (hit the Esc key to exit the game)

 That's it!
 You now have a running version of your first game. :tada:

+The rest of this documentation goes into detail about how you can make your game interactive, add a player/goal, etc. Have fun making games! :video_game:

+## Limitations

+The Tiled editor is a large piece of software with many different features.
+The autogamer framework does **not** support all of those features. autogamer will do its best to interpret your map and use as much information as it can.
+When it can't interpret parts of your map, it will do its best to at least draw them on the screen.
+In cases where it can't even draw the information, it will simply *ignore* it.

+That means that it is possible for you to use autogamer in a way you think *should* work, but simply isn't supported yet.
+You may even see the tiles in your map on the screen but then observe that they don't behave the way you want them to.
+This is unfortunate, and we are working to eliminate as many of these cases as we can.
+If you find something that you think should be supported but isn't for some reason, please report it so we can take a look!

 ## Layers